-As you might already known, there are all kinds of sushi, among that is Temaki.
-Temaki or Temakizushi is simply the cone shape – hand rolled version of the usual maki sushi that you have.
+As you might already know, there are all kinds of sushi, among those is Temaki.
+Temaki or Temakizushi is simply the cone shape – hand-rolled version of the usual maki sushi that you have.
 The content inside is just as wild as any regular sushi roll.

-For the sand, try to shred or grate a daikon radish or pickle ginger (the un-dyed one).
-Several sauces are included in the glazing to make resembling that of ocean wave: unagi, mayonnaise and sriracha.
-But you can used anything really, like dyeing the mayo into blue maybe?!?
+For the sand, try to shred or grate a daikon radish or pickled ginger (the un-dyed one).
+Several sauces are included in the glazing to make resembling that of ocean waves: unagi, mayonnaise, and sriracha.
+But you can use anything really, like dyeing the mayo into blue maybe?!?

 To make a temaki, it’s fairly easy.
-Simply spread the rice, arrange ingredient and roll it up into cones.
+Simply spread the rice, arrange ingredients, and roll the nori up into cones.
 Even your kiddo can do it.
-In fact, I would suggest to prepare all the ingredients, then have a rolling session as your group enjoying them.
-The reason is that nori taste the best while being crispy, and it tend to absorb moisture in rice/topping if left too long.
+In fact, I would suggest preparing all the ingredients, then have a rolling session as your group enjoying them.
+The reason is that nori tastes the best while being crispy, and it tends to absorb moisture in rice/topping if left too long.

 Afterward, just rest your temaki on your decorated plate if you roll them all and serve to others.

-To eat temaki, first make sure your hands are clean, as temaki will only be consume by hands, any other method would be resulting in a crumbly mess.
+To eat temaki, first make sure your hands are clean, as temaki will only be consumed by hands, any other method would be resulting in a crumbly mess.
 Now as you roll a temaki or was given one, eat it immediately.
-Pick up on the lower/small end, dip the opening with minimal amount of soy sauce and take a big bite.
-Feel contented and just repeat 2-3 more time to finish the temaki.
+Pick up on the lower/small end, dip the opening with a minimal amount of soy sauce and take a big bite.
+Feel contented and just repeat 2-3 more times to finish the temaki.

 Recipe for A day on the Beach Temaki sushi

 - Shred daikon to use as garnishing decoration, or you can use pickled ginger as well.